Will (2025 film)

-Will is a 2025 Indian Tamil-language crime thriller family drama film written, directed, and produced by S. Sivaraman under the banner of Foot Steps Production.
+Will is a 2025 Indian Tamil-language legal drama film written, directed, and produced by S. Sivaraman under the banner of Foot Steps Production.
 The film stars Sonia Agarwal and Alekhya Ramnaidu in the lead roles with Vikranth in a special appearance.

+Plot

+When a new judge is transferred to the Madras High Court, a series of lawyers' requests for preponement or postponement of multiple cases occurs.
+While one insists that a hearing be scheduled earlier, as it deals with a film's release date, another cites the unavailability of a senior lawyer to push a different case to a later time.